qaid/styleguide-website/content/en_US/contributing/creating-modules.md

 ```

 ### Javascript
-In case you need Javascript for your module, use the key scripts e and add the file path:
+In case you need Javascript for your module, use the key scripts and add the file path:

 ```json
 "scripts": ["vendor/foundation.equalizer.js", "pricing-tables.js"]